Type of IPv6 Addresses

 Anycast Address

 An IPv6 anycast address is any IPv6 unicast address.
 We can assign this address to multiple network devices.
-Like a multicast address, anycast address identifies multiple interfaces, however, while multicast packets accepted by multiple machines, anycast packets delivered to the nearest device having that address.
-The nearest is determined by the routing protocol.
-An anycast address must be assigned to a router, not to a host and cannot be used as a source address.
+Like a multicast address, an anycast address identifies multiple interfaces.
+However, while multicast packets are accepted by various machines, anycast packets are delivered to the nearest device having that address.
+The routing protocol determines the nearest.
+An anycast address must be assigned to a router, not a host, and cannot be used as a source address.

-Note – Broadcast addresses are no longer exist in IPv6 addressing scheme.
-However, there is an IPv6 all-nodes multicast address that essentially gives the same result.
+Note—Broadcast addresses no longer exist in the IPv6 addressing scheme.
+However, an IPv6 all-nodes multicast address essentially gives the same result.

 ICMPv6 Neighbor Solicitation and Router Advertisement Messages » Networkustad